brandontrabucco/spork/README.md

-# A spork Experiment Launcher
+# Spork: Helping You Run Slurm Jobs

 Spork is a quality of life package that enables rapid deployment of code on a slurm cluster with singularity installed and password enabled login.
 Running experiments on your cluster is as simple as a single command in the terminal using spork.
 See below for an example and install instructions.